 Equation 2: This form of feedback, and particularly its relation to Weber adaptation, should get explained more.

 We have rewritten the text describing the model to provide more explanation and have added a step in the derivation of the former equation (1) (now equation 2) to make the derivation clearer.
-We have added paragraphs explaining the origin of Weber’s Law from the model, and two panels to Figure 1 to further illustrate the properties of the model and the Weber Law adaptation.
+We have added paragraphs explaining the origin of Weber’s Law from the model, and two panels to Figure 1 to further illustrate the properties of the model and the Weber Law adaptation (lines 118-148; lines 163-190; Fig. 1F-1G).

 Reviewer #1 (Minor concerns):